haubey/PCPong/README.md

-A Ping Pong ranking system, because you know somebody's going to ask who's the best at ping pong.
+A ping pong ranking system, because you know somebody's going to ask who's the best at ping pong.

 Requires the following node modules:
    * express